bonnette/Pi_Weather_switchdoc/README.md

 See the Wiki for more information.

 Much of the code found here is modified versions of code produced by switchdoclabs who has a repository here on github.
+I would like to thank Adafruit (adafruit.com) and Switchdoc labs (switchdoc.com) for their contributions to the open source community.
+We all benefit when people share.